-It’s not an identity crisis– Connecticut just suffers from the most modern of ailments, indecision and legislative gridlock.
+It wasn’t an identity crisis– Connecticut just suffered from the most modern of ailments, indecision and legislative gridlock.
 In 2018, as soon as the federal restrictions were lifted, Connecticut legislators looked down the I-95 to Atlantic City and saw an opportunity to be among the first in New England to offer legal, online sports betting.
 However, plenty of questions remained.

-After plenty of back and forth with local tribes, it looks like 2021 will finally see Connecticut mobile sports betting come to fruition.
-This victory for sports bettors didn’t come easy and the details aren’t set in stone yet, but we’re close.
-Read below for our total recap of Connecticut sports betting – from the very beginning, to where we are currently, who is partnering with who, and what a legal and regulated market will look like.
+After plenty of back and forth with local tribes, Connecticut launched legal online sports betting on October 19, 2021.
+This victory for sports bettors didn’t come easy.
+Read below for our total recap of Connecticut sports betting – from the very beginning, to the state’s now booming legal market.
+We’ll also cover who is partnering with who, and what this regulated market now looks like.

 Best Legal Sports Betting Sites in Connecticut

-So where are we now with Connecticut sports betting?
-Although Governor Lamont signed the bill into law in May 2021, “Patience is a virtue” is the phrase that comes to mind, as everything must be approved by the Department of the Interior before any bets can be placed.
-The state looks headed for a small, but fully functional online sports betting marketplace complete with mobile registration.
-Retail betting is also likely to be included at locations like Foxwoods and the Mohegan Sun and potentially at lottery run kiosks around the state.
-Complete iGaming with slots and table games also look to be on the table, but we will save that conversation for another day.
+Although Governor Lamont signed the bill into law in May 2021, “Patience is a virtue” is the phrase that comes to mind, as everything needed to be approved by the Department of the Interior before any bets could be placed.
+Legislation pointed Connecticut to a small, but fully functional online sports betting marketplace complete with mobile registration.
+Retail betting is also available at locations like Foxwoods and the Mohegan Sun, in addition to lottery run kiosks around the state.

-The long-standing duopoly with the Mashantucket Pequot and the Mohegan tribes running the show looks set to hold as we approach a regulated sports betting market.
-However, this hold hasn’t been uncontested.
+The long-standing duopoly with the Mashantucket Pequot and the Mohegan tribes running the show has more or less carried over to the sports betting sector.
+However, this hold wasn’t uncontested.
 During the legislative process there was a push to involve the Connecticut Lottery and off track betting (OTB) locations as potential iGaming licensees.
 However, on January 13, 2021, a placeholder bill (SB 146) was filed in Connecticut that specified that the tribes would be in charge.

-With more than 25 years of successful collaboration in their back pocket, Connecticut officials seem ready to stick with a slightly expanded status-quo.
-The current setup doesn’t leave a heck of a lot of room for competition, but it’s argued that the nearly $10 billion in accumulated revenue and tens of thousands of jobs generated by the two tribes’ gaming facilities is enough reason to continue to let them steer the ship and have exclusive rights to sports betting in the state.
+With more than 25 years of successful collaboration in their back pocket, Connecticut officials were keen to stick with the status quo, plus a little something extra for the CT Lottery.
+The current setup doesn’t leave a heck of a lot of room for competition, but it’s argued that the nearly $10 billion in accumulated revenue and tens of thousands of jobs generated by the two tribes’ gaming facilities is enough reason to continue to let them steer the ship and have near-exclusive rights to sports betting in the state.

 State senator Cathy Osten is on a multi-year quest to bring sports betting to Connecticut.
-However, it hasn’t been easy, with obstacles a plenty.
+However, it wasn’t easy, with obstacles a plenty.
 Fellow legislators, the state government, and corporations like MGM have all stood in the way.
 The “Act Concerning Jobs In and Revenue From the Gaming Industry” (SB 21), which would protect the two tribes’ exclusive rights over casino gaming and extend to sports betting was brought forth in 2020 but only made it as far as public hearing.
-A revamped version is in the works.
+Thankfully renewed efforts in 2021 were finally able to achieve results.

 Replenishing the CT coffers